TheRandomLabs/RandomPatches/README.md

 # RandomPatches
 A bunch of random patches for Minecraft.
-Currently, it just increases the read and login timeouts so slower computers can join.
+Currently, it just increases the hardcoded read and login timeouts so slower computers can connect to servers.
 RandomPatches only has features that require ASM transformers.
 Other tweaks go in [RandomTweaks](https://minecraft.curseforge.com/projects/randomtweaks).